 Hygge is about restricting yourself to the things that make you happy.
 Less is more, so consider getting minimalist.
 Besides, a messy space will cause you stress.
 Keep any clutter away from your bedroom, including paperwork or washing.
 It will just make you feel anxious.

 Rugs, blankets and throws all create texture in the room.
-They’re soft, thick and maybe the first thing you think of when it comes to making your bedroom cosy.
+They’re soft, thick and maybe the first thing you think of when making your bedroom cosy.
 Mix some textures up.
 Layer them.
 You’ll feel relaxed and comfortable when you achieve the right combination.